9.7 License Suspension

 In order to suspend a professional or occupational license, the case worker will:

-Note: If the District CSE Office Attorney determines the professional or occupational license should be suspended, the District CSE Office Attorney will notify the IV-D Director.
+Note: If the District CSP Office Attorney determines the professional or occupational license should be suspended, the District CSP Office Attorney will notify the IV-D Director.

 Suspension